MCP Sequence Simulation Server MCP Server

 Frequently Asked Questions

-What are the key features of Sequence Simulation Server?
+What are the key features of MCP Sequence Simulation Server?

-What can I use Sequence Simulation Server for?
+What can I use MCP Sequence Simulation Server for?

-Install Sequence Simulation Server by running: npm install && npm run build
+Install MCP Sequence Simulation Server by running: npm install && npm run build

-What MCP clients work with Sequence Simulation Server?
+What MCP clients work with MCP Sequence Simulation Server?